Bill Gabovitch, Boston – Co-President

 Phil Rosenblatt is a partner at the Boston law firm of Nutter McClennen & Fish.
 Inspired by the Jewish Organizing Initiative’s founding Executive Director, Michael Brown, Phil joined the JOI Board many years ago and has worked with their leadership to guide the organization through a number of exciting transitions, culminating in JOIN for Justice’s collaboration with PJA & JFSJ to bring the organization to a whole new level.
 Phil also serves or has served on the Board of Combined Jewish Philanthropies, as Vice President and Board member of the Jewish Community Relations Council of Greater Boston, as President of the Leventhal-Sidman Jewish Community Center, as an Executive Committee and a Board member of the Equipment Leasing and Finance Association, as President of the Lincoln Station Phase I Homeowners Association in Lincoln, New Hampshire, and as a Board member of the Loon Mountain Alpine Ski Race Team, also in Lincoln, New Hampshire.
 Phil received a BA from Union College in Schenectady, New York, and a JD from the University of Chicago Law School.
 He lives in Needham, Massachusetts with his wife Nancy and dogs Hannah and Bode.
 Their two sons live in Washington, DC and Houston, Texas.

-Molly Schulman, Cambridge
+Molly Schulman, Philadelphia, PA

 Rabbi Lauren Tuchman, Besthesda